for-giobbe/phy/Building a Tree in a ML Framework.md

 > or by annotating them on the "best" tree.

 > In a probabilistic context, there is an alternative way of generating replicate alignments from given data by computer simulation.
-> This approach (Efron 1985) is model-based, and hence is commonly referred to as parametric bootstrapping.
+> This approach proposed by Efron in 1985 is model-based, and hence is commonly referred to as parametric bootstrapping.
 In its first step,
 > a model of DNA substitution and a phylogenetic tree T are estimated from the original alignment X.
 > Using this model, replicate alignments Xi are generated, i.e., sequences are simulated along T.
 > Subsequently, phylogenetic trees Ti are computed for each of the alignments Xi, and branch support values are derived